morningdip/apple-music-scraper/README.md

 ## Disclaimer

-This projected is not affiliated with Apple Music in any way.
+This project is not affiliated with Apple Music in any way.
 Apple Music is a trademark of Apple Inc.